Savier5/Relations-Digraphs/README.md

 # Relations-Digraphs

-This project was developed for my Discrete Structures class and focuses on performing matrix multiplication on two 4x4 adjacency matrices, which represent directed graphs.
+This project was developed for my Discrete Structures class and focuses on performing matrix multiplication on two hardcoded 4x4 adjacency matrices, which represent directed graphs.
 Each matrix describes how four vertices are connected, where a 1 indicates a directed edge from one vertex to another, and a 0 signifies no direct connection.
 By multiplying these matrices, the program determines how paths between vertices evolve when combining two graph structures.

 The program uses boolean matrices (boolean[][]) to represent connections.
 It iterates through the matrices and checks whether a path exists by verifying if a connection in the first matrix aligns with a connection in the second.
 If a connection is found, the corresponding value in the resulting matrix is set to true.
 Additionally, the program counts the total number of connections in the final matrix and outputs the result.